Is Motivation Boosted By Achievement?

 It is probably possible to use his preferred techniques in either need supportive, need thwarting, or need negligent ways, which, as you will see, is important.

 The problem is that assuming motivation is a singular monolithic concept that obeys a mental on/off switch, as appears to be common in education circles and not just in Ashman’s writing, suggests that motivation might be irrelevant or unimportant to achievement.
-It invites perpetuation of teaching practices that might be counterproductive.

 More specifically when direct instruction/explicit teaching is promoted because “achievement boosts motivation” (as Ashman does, cited below) the well-being consequences of that technique are being glossed over.